omise/omise-python/README.md

 # True
 ```

-In case of error (such as authentication failure, invalid card and others as listed in [errors](https://www.omise.co/api-errors/) section in the documentation), the error of a subclass `omise.errors.BaseError` will be raised.
+In case of error (such as authentication failure, invalid card and others as listed in [errors](https://docs.opn.ooo/api-errors) section in the documentation), the error of a subclass `omise.errors.BaseError` will be raised.
 Your application code should handle these errors appropriately.

 ### API version

-In case you want to enforce API version the application use, you can specify it by setting `api_version`.
+To enforce the API version that the application must use, set `api_version`.
 The version specified by this setting will override the version setting in your account.
 This is useful if you have multiple environments with different API versions (e.g. development on the latest but production on the older version).